Fast Greedy Optimization of Sensor Selection in Measurement with Correlated Noise: Formulations and Algorithms

-Thanks to the normalization term $\bm{Q}$, inverse operation in \cref{eq:RQ_estimate} is regular for any $p$ conditions unlike the least squares estimation in \cref{eq:LS_estimation}.
-In this estimation, the objective function as in the \cref{eq:maximize logdet} is modified:
+Thanks to the normalization term $\bm{Q}$, the inverse operation in \cref{eq:RQ_estimate} is regular for any conditions of $p$ unlike the least squares estimation in \cref{eq:LS_estimation}.
+In this estimation, the objective function in the \cref{eq:maximize logdet} is modified:

-Note that sensors should be removed from candidates if they have extremely low signal fluctuation.
+Note that sensors should be removed from candidates if they have extremely low signal fluctuations.
 This is because those sensors increase the objective value \cref{eq:detctrc} by making the matrix $\bm{R}$ singular.
-In the present study, the locations are beforehand excluded from $\bm{\mathcal{S}}$ for simplicity if their RMSs are $10^2-10^3$ times smaller than the maximum of the dataset, and $\bar{\bm{\mathcal{S}}}$ denotes the subset of $\bm{\mathcal{S}}$ after this exclusion.
+In the present study, the locations are beforehand excluded from $\bm{\mathcal{S}}$ for simplicity if their RMSs are $10^2-10^3$ times smaller than the maximum of the dataset, and $\bar{\bm{\mathcal{S}}}$ denotes a subset of $\bm{\mathcal{S}}$ after this exclusion.

-Note that for the case $\bm{R}$ is diagonal matrix, Joshi and Boyd \cite{joshi2009sensor} have already derived the convex optimization of sensor selection for the Bayesian estimation.
-In the present study, $\bm{R}$ includes nondiagonal components which represent the correlated noise as is often the case in the reduced-order modeling for high-dimensional data.
+Note that for the case $\bm{R}$ is a diagonal matrix, Joshi and Boyd \cite{joshi2009sensor} have already derived a convex optimization of the sensor selection for the Bayesian estimation.
+In the present study, $\bm{R}$ includes nondiagonal components which represent the correlation in measurement noise.

-The proposed method avoids correlated sensor noise by considering $\bm{R}$, whereas the previous \cref{alg_DGR} ignores the similarity and the amount of noise.
+The proposed method suppresses correlated measurement noise by considering $\bm{R}$.
 This Bayesian determinant-based greedy (BDG) algorithm is presented in \cref{alg_BDG}.
 Here, $1\times n$ row vector $\bm{h}_{i}$ refers to the $i$th sensor location that has unity in the $i$th component with zero in the others, which extracts the $i$th row vector from the sensor-candidate matrix $\bm{U}_{1:r_{1}}$.